Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 An episode mocking The Golden Girls features Blanche accidentally killing a man during, well, what Blanche is known for; and Rose is suprised at this being possible.
 In the original series, a running joke was that was how Rose's husband (and some boyfriends) died.

-A recent episode mocking iCarly consistently poked fun at how morbidly obese Gibby is, despite the fact that the actor had lost the weight years ago.
+An episode mocking iCarly consistently poked fun at how morbidly obese Gibby is, despite the fact that the actor had lost the weight years ago.

 Often with internet parodies, they'll even go so far as to make it a shallow parody of Japanese culture, playing into the stereotype that Japanese men are all anti-social otaku obsessed with tentacle rape.